melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 \showable{More|Less}

-Try the initials of the *alternate* name for Current Working Directory (in lower case).
+Try a shortened version of *print working directory*

 \endshowable